SkylineCommunications/dataminer-docs/connector-help/connector_help/Racktivity_Energy_Switch_ES6124-16.md

 - **Scheduler:** Displays the **Scheduler Table**, which contains information about the port name, the port state and the port on and off time, and allows you to enable or disable ports by outlet.
 - **Energy:** Displays the **Energy Table**, which contains the outlets names, Port State, Active Energy, Resettable Active Energy, reset buttons, Apparent Energy and Resettable Apparent Energy.
 This provides an overview of the complete energy status of the device, along with the possibility to set changes to the relevant parameters.
 - **Power:** Displays the **Power Table**, with the columns Port State, Actual Power, Min Power, Max Power, Reset Values, Power Warning, Switch Off, Apparent, etc.
-  Note that **minimum and maximum values are calculated by the driver itself**.
-Because of this, it is strongly recommended to **reset the values of the device when the driver starts**.
+  Note that **minimum and maximum values are calculated by the connector itself**.
+Because of this, it is strongly recommended to **reset the values of the device when the connector starts**.
 - **Current:** Displays the **Current Table**, which allows you to set thresholds for the currents, view maximum and minimum values, and set the Current Off value.

 ### Environment